 \subsection{Electrolyzer Constraints}

-The electrolyzer is modeled with a varying efficiency level, depending on the operational point, via a piece-wise formulation of the hydrogen production curve.
-We also model its three operational states, as already explained in Section \ref{Electrolyzers}, are also taken into account.
+The electrolyzer is modeled with a variable efficiency, which depends on the operational point.
+This is captured through a piecewise formulation of the hydrogen production curve.
+The three operational states of the electrolyzer, as described in Section \ref{Electrolyzers}, are also taken into account.

-\textit{Piece-wise hydrogen production curve}: Each segment $s$ on the production curve is defined within a range of electrolyzer consumption power, i.e., $\underline{P}_s$ and $\overline{P}_s$.
-These segments are activated based on the scheduled electrolyzer power consumption $p^{\rm{e}}_{t,s}$, if no reserves are activated:
+\textit{Piece-wise hydrogen production curve}: Each segment $s \in \mathcal{S}$ on the hydrogen production curve is defined within a specific range of electrolyzer power consumption, denoted by $\underline{P}_s$ and $\overline{P}_s$.
+The active segment in an hour depends on the scheduled electrolyzer power consumption $p^{\rm{e}}_{t,s}$ (assuming no reserves are activated):